ronalds141/SQL-Portfolio/README.md

 |VT|1|
 |XMS|1|

-We could count the states with few restaurants without a query, but I wrote this query, in case the data set was large:
+We could count the states with few restaurants without using SQL, but I wrote this query in case the data set was large:
 ```sql
 SELECT
 COUNT(State) AS StatesWithFewRestaurants